stormqloud/kazoo-tgbbok/ports.md

 This assumes a one server system.

-If you run a 6/7/8/etc cluster the same ports are at play.
+If you run a 6/7/8/etc server cluster the same ports are at play.
 It's just you may want to lock down traffic even more.

 You should firewall ACL these appropriately at your border router.